Tencent/omi/plugins/omi-router/README.md

     beforeRender(){
         let params =  this.$route.params
-        this.data.name = params.name
+        this.name = params.name
-        this.data.category = params.category
+        this.category = params.category
-        this.info = this.queryInfo(this.data.name)
+        this.info = this.queryInfo(this.name)
-        this.data.age = this.info.age
+        this.age = this.info.age
-        this.data.sex = this.info.sex
+        this.sex = this.info.sex
     }

     queryInfo(name) {